CITSU Online - www.citsu.ie

 College Supplies (Non-Profit Services)

 College supplies are provided at the lowest prices possible.
 The ethos of the SU is to provide quality services on a non-profit basis to support students throughout their college life.
-The Office/Shop is open daily from 9.00am to 5.15pm.
-The range of goods and services available include: computer storage (USBs, DVDs, and CDs), printing paper, stationery, lab coats, goggles, calculators and photocopying.
+The Office/Shop is open daily from 8.30am to 5.30pm.
+The range of goods and services available include: • Stationery (refill pads, science books, hard cover copies, pens, project books, pens etc) • Computer storage (USBs, DVDs, CDs) • Printing paper • Lab coats & safety goggles (limited stock) • Scale rulers • Calculators • Photocopying/printing

 The SU organise a wide range of entertainment events including class parties, regular student club nights, Graduation Balls, Student Race Day, Freshers’ Week and RAG Week.
 RAG (raise and give) Week is a week dedicated to collecting as much money as possible for charity through the medium of entertainment events both on and off campus.
 For further details contact Mick O’Mahony at firstname.lastname@example.org.